celerity/celerity-runtime/README.md

   `CELERITY_DEVICES="<platform_id> <first device_id> <second device_id> ... <nth device_id>"`.
   Note that this should normally not be required, as Celerity will attempt to automatically assign a unique device to each worker on a host.
-- `CELERITY_PROFILE_KERNEL` controls whether SYCL queue profiling information should be queried (currently not supported when using hipSYCL).
+- `CELERITY_PROFILE_KERNEL` controls whether SYCL queue profiling information should be queried.
 - `CELERITY_PRINT_GRAPHS` controls whether task and command graphs are logged at the end of execution (requires log level `info` or higher).
 - `CELERITY_DRY_RUN_NODES` takes a number and simulates a run with that many nodes